A family of heavenly metrics: Metrics with ultra-hyperbolic signature

 where once again one of these holomorphic functions can be removed by a conformal transformation.
-We note that the $2$-sphere metric (\ref{sphere}) in (\ref{metrsol+}) is now replaced by the metric for the Poincar\'e upper half plane with constant negative curvature in (\ref{metrsol-}).
+We note that the $2$-sphere metric \eqref{sphere} in \eqref{metrsol+} is now replaced by the metric for the Poincar\'e upper half plane with constant negative curvature in \eqref{metrsol-}.
 This is immediate from the choice $ b =z, \; a=a(z)$.
-The singularity structure of this solution is precisely the same as in (\ref{sing}).
+The singularity structure of this solution is precisely the same as in \eqref{sing}.

-An alternative form of the solution with ultra-relativistic signature is obtained by regarding $z, \bar z$ as real null coordinates $u, v$.
+An alternative form of the solution with ultra-hyperbolic signature is obtained by regarding $z, \bar z$ as real null coordinates $u, v$.
 Then there are two further inequivalent metrics.
 The first one is given by